 For deck drainage purposes, the Department considers a minimum grade of 1% to be desirable.
 However, the Department recognizes that grade line constraints for grade separation structures may require crest curves that result in portions of the bridge deck having a grade of less than 1%.
-Where practical, the crests of crest curves shall be located off of or at one end of the bridge opening.

 Bridge deck widths shall as a minimum have the same width as the clear roadway on the bridge approaches.
 The bridge deck shall also have a 2% crown unless the grade line over the bridge structure is superelevated.
-The tops of sidewalks and medians shall slope 2% towards the roadway.
-The tops of abutment seats, pier caps, curbs and barriers shall have a wash slope of 3%.